In response to the challenges newly licensed RNs are currently experiencing in securing jobs, the Transition to Practice Program was developed.

 The program will promote professional role development of the newly graduated nurse to work as an advance beginner RN in Ambulatory care settings.
-The program will build and reinforce learning from previous clinical experiences as well as introduce the professional nursing role in home health care settings.
+The program will build and reinforce learning from previous clinical experiences as well as introduce the professional nursing role in community settings.

-In seminar and simulation, participants review professionalism, effective communication, evidence-based practice, cultural care, and management of responsibilities, including specific nursing skills such as IV line care, physical assessment, nutrition, lab results, and pain management.
+In seminar and simulation, participants review professionalism, effective communication, evidence-based practice, care management in community based care settings and specific nursing skills used in community care settings such as IV line care, physical assessment, nutrition, lab results, and pain management.
 Participants will also be part of a collaborative learning environment in a bimonthly post conference debriefing.
 Participants will learn to practice within the Quality and Safety Education for Nurses' (QSEN) framework.
 Upon completion of the program, a certificate in “Transition to Practice” with a specialty in Nursing Care in the Community will be awarded.

 The clinical practicum will match the RN participant with a preceptor, and they will work together to improve clinical practice and socialization to the role of Professional Nurse in the community ambulatory care setting.
-The participant will be assigned to an ambulatory care agency from a variety of approved schools, clinics, homecare and hospice agencies within the greater bay area.
+The participant will be selected by an ambulatory care agency from a variety of approved schools, clinics, homecare and hospice agencies within the greater bay area.
 The placements will be made according to individual interests and abilities.
 Key topics covered include how to plan and organize a workload, act as a team member and/or leader, provide care to a vulnerable population within our community, case management skills and function within an agency’s organizational culture.
-The student and agency may mutually explore potential employment at the completion of the course, although there is no guarantee of employment from attending the program.
+The Transition RN and agency may mutually explore potential employment at the completion of the course, although there is no guarantee of employment from participating in the program.

-For more information, contact Jessie Bell RN, MS, PHN, Program Coordinator, email@example.com
+For more information please contact Jessie Bell, the Program Coordinator, at email@example.com